-Welcome to the website containing information on the new building for the Research School of Social Sciences.
+Welcome to the website containing information on the building for the Research School of Social Sciences.
 Click on the links below to be taken to each section, and scroll to the bottom of the page to view images and relevant attachments.

-The site and design of the new building
+The site and design of the building